GSI-HPC/debian-chef-cookbook/documents/repo.markdown

       }
     }

-The `reprepro` command will the prompt for the password when is signs a package.
+The `reprepro` command will prompt for the password when is signs a package.

-This will create a new repository in `node.debian.repo.path`.
-A new GPG key (without pass-phrase) will be generated and its public subkey written to the file `gpg.key` inside the repository.

 # Usage